 While a contractor at MCI, Mr. Rothman saw the need for qualified IT specialists in the D.C. region and decided to start his own consulting company.
 In 1992, he landed his first contract, a three month assignment at Fannie Mae.
 Over the next ten years, the MYTA Corporation assisted some of the region’s largest companies, including Fannie Mae, Freddie Mac, Verizon, the World Bank, Lockheed Martin, Cable & Wireless, AT&T, and the Discovery Channel.
 At its sale, MYTA’s revenues were more than $25 million, with a growth rate averaging more than 100 percent per year.
 MYTA ranked as one of the region’s top ten IT staffing firms by the Washington Business Journal, and in 1998, Mr. Rothman was named a Maryland Small Business All Star, and in 2000, was named Washington, D.C.’s Entrepreneur of the Year by Ernst and Young.

 Currently, Mr. Rothman remains an active member of the area business community, serving on the boards of several private companies.
 He also works with numerous philanthropic and nonprofit organizations, including The Community Foundation for the National Capital Region, the D.C.
-Chamber of Commerce, the Education Committee of Friends of the National Zoo, and many others.
+Chamber of Commerce and several others.
+Mark currently chairs the FONZ Membership Committee.

 Karen Silberman is the Executive Director of the Society for Human Resource Management (SHRM) Foundation; she has been with the SHRM Foundation for five years.
 The SHRM Foundation was established to advance and support the human resource profession by funding original research, innovative educational products and scholarships.
 Ms. Silberman's responsibilities include growing the endowment, managing a comprehensive grant program, overseeing an annual scholarship program, building and maintaining strategic relationships, defining a national role for the Foundation and leveraging the organization's resources to advance the human resource profession.